mlzxy/caffe-fpga-opencl/README.md

 ## TODO

-Not actively developing right now, but here are my thoughts in the top todo list.
+Here are some of my thoughts in the top todo list.

 - [ ] Contact Xilinx Support/Work with others to solve the on-chip cache buffer.